Pacific Islanders Talk: People on the Frontline of Climate Change

 Traditional Owners who oppose the proposed nuclear waster dump on their

-Federal Science and Education Minister Julie
+lands.
+BMNFG calls on Federal Science and Education Minister Julie

 Bishop to not accept the nomination.